ToolkitCustomizeWidgetsDirectoryCustomize — Visibility Engine

 Integrations

-The Visibility Engine talks to a couple of other DirectoryCustomize widgets when both are installed.
-Each integration appears as its own card on the Settings tab.
+The Visibility Engine connects with other DirectoryCustomize widgets when both are installed.
+Each integration appears as its own card on the Profile Settings tab.

 Highlighter integration

 The Highlighter widget styles individual tabs (Reviews, Premium, etc.) with ribbons, glows, and animations.
-VE talks to it in two ways:
+VE connects to it in two ways:

 Toggle What it does

-Keep highlighted tabs visible when hiding tabs When Non-first tabs treatment is set to Hide, tabs that Highlighter has marked stay visible alongside Overview.
-Logged-out viewers see exactly which premium tabs they would unlock.
+Keep highlighted tabs visible when hiding tabs When Other tabs treatment is set to Hide, tabs that Highlighter has marked stay visible alongside Overview.
+Logged-out visitors see exactly which premium tabs they would unlock.

 Highlighter style for CTA box Pick which animation to apply, or leave empty to inherit Highlighter's site-wide default.